How To Build Trust in a Relationship: 8 Necessary Tips

 I fully support having deep conversations.
 Asking questions.
 You can call me the question master!

-Things can start to go downhill when every conversation starts to become an interrogation.
+Things can start to go downhill, however, when every conversation starts to become an interrogation.

-Approaching with judgement may not have the outcome you were hoping for.
+Approaching with heavy judgment right from the get-go may not have the outcome you were hoping for.

 7) Don’t Play Hot Potato